 In that past year, I had experienced a freedom like I’d never known.

 I didn’t want to go back to my old life.

 The scariest conversation of them all…

 Now, for an adult in his mid 30’s, that sounds silly doesn’t it?

 But Dad had always been in my corner supporting me.
 He was very proud of what I had achieved.

 I had to tell him – despite his advice and his best intentions for me – that I wasn’t going back.

 I remember I was standing in front of the fireplace (which wasn’t on because it was summer) and I simply said “I’m not going back.”

-“We figured as much,” he said, with Mum sitting next to him.
+“We figured as much,” Mum said, with Dad sitting next to her.

 And while he had practical questions like how I would pay the bills, he accepted it.